ELECTIONS

 - not disqualified by any legislation from holding municipal office.

-You will need to submit your nomination form and must pay a fee of $100 ($200 for Reeve) to the municipal clerk.
+You will need to submit your nomination form and must pay a fee of $100 for a Councillor or $200 for Mayor to the municipal clerk.

 When you think about candidates for federal or provincial elections, you usually think about the political party that each candidate represents.
 In municipal elections in Ontario, candidates are not elected to represent a political party.